Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Schmidt's game and McMullen's absolute game

 and by the definition of $k = k_n$,

 Thus

 from which it follows that

 which is just \eqref{legal} expanded. \end{subproof} Now clearly, the intersection of the sequence $(B_k)_1^\infty$ is the same as the intersection of the sequence $(\w B_n)_{n_1}^\infty$, which is in $S$ by Claim \ref{claimlegal}.
-Thus Alice wins the $\beta$-absolute winning game with her positional strategy $\GG$. \end{proof} \ignore{ \begin{remark} In the previous proof, positional winning strategies were only used for convenience of notation; the determined reader may verify that the argument can be modified so as to avoid the use of \cite[Theorem 7]{Schmidt1}. \end{remark} }
+Thus Alice wins the $\beta$-absolute winning game with her positional strategy $\GG$. \end{proof}

 Now since $\beta$-absolute winning implies $\w\beta$-absolute winning for every $\beta\leq\w\beta\leq c/5$, we have the following: \begin{corollary} If $S\subset Z$ is $\beta_m$-modified absolute winning for a sequence $\beta_m\tendsto m 0$, then $S$ is absolute winning. \end{corollary}